bharat1239/test-task-latest/README.md

 - Normal HTML5 elements is used with styling.

+- Here, we have three routes:
+  - root /: where user will enter the phone number
+  - /otp: where user will enter the received otp
+  - /home: user will be redirected to this page when otp is correct.

 ## Available Scripts

 You can see two folders in the root directory i.e backend and frontend.